Smoking and Asthma

 Cigarette smoke can also get absorbed into upholstery, clothing, and carpeting, leaving carcinogens that can't be washed away with soap and water.
 Kids who touch, mouth, play on, or breathe near contaminated surfaces may develop breathing problems from this kind of "thirdhand" smoke.

-And here's the best reason of all to quit smoking: Children whose parents smoke are more likely to smoke when they get older.
+And here's another great reason to quit smoking: Children whose parents smoke are more likely to smoke when they get older.

 You don't have to quit on your own.
-Talk to your doctor about possible strategies — from support groups to medication.
-If you do continue smoking, don't smoke in the house or car.
+Talk to your doctor about possible strategies — from support groups to medicine.
+If you do keep smoking, don't smoke in the house or car.

 Even if no one in your household smokes, kids will still be around secondhand smoke at times.
 Try to help them avoid it as much as possible.

 If your child has asthma, let friends, relatives, and caregivers know that tobacco smoke may cause an asthma flare-up.
 To protect your child from having to breathe in smoke:

 - Don't allow guests to smoke in your house or car.

 - Avoid smoky restaurants and parties.
 Choosing the nonsmoking section is not enough protection.

 - Ask friends and relatives not to smoke around your child.

 - Choose caregivers who don't smoke or, if they do, ask them not to smoke around your child.